Mario-Junior/Mario-Junior/README.md

 ## Hi there!
-I'm Mário Júnior (It's me, Mario!)
+I'm Mário Júnior ("It's me, Mario!")

 - 🖥️ I’m currently a Full Stack JavaScript developer, working on career transition to the Tech Area
-- 🌱 I’m now learning and getting deeper in Back-end
+- 🌱 I’m now learning and getting deeper in Computer Science
 - 👀 I’m looking to collaborate on tech projects
 - 💬 Ask me about tech, finance, music, books
 - 📫 Contact me by email: mariojuniorprofissional@gmail.com